murilopolese/dumpster/README.md

 		- Create data: filename, extension, fullname
 		- Append data to db in memory
 		- Write db back to file
-	- Erase files from hard drive only after upload success
-		- Upload/Send/Sync files in temp folder and app
-		- Erase temp folder
-		- Prompt erase local folder
 	- Optimize thumbnails for web
 		- Thumbnails for images
 			- Copy and resize images with imagemagik
 			- Prepend thumbnail_
 		- Thumbnails for videos
 			- Create png thumnails with ffmpeg
 			- Prepend thumbnails_
 		- Progressive
 		- JPG compression
-	- Lazy loading
+	- Generate a static html page from db (aka "app")
 	- RSS (TODO)

-## app
-- Load db.js
+	- Erase files from hard drive only after upload success
+		- Upload/Send/Sync files in temporary folder and app
+		- Upload/Send/Sync files in app folder
+		- Erase temp folder
+		- Prompt to erase local folder

+### Vieweing / Gallery app

 - Display page
 - Lazy load images
-- Reveal effect
+- If javascript is enabled, show only a few
 - Infinite scroll
+- Reveal effect (TODO)
 - Browse by date (TODO)
 - Info and credits (TODO)
 - Contact (NOPE)

+## How does it work

+- There is a file called `dump`.
+That's a python script that does all the magic.
+- There is a folder called `todump`.
+Put the files to dump there.
+- The `temporary` folder is a workbench.
+It's where thumbnails are generated, db is downloaded and altered, etc...
+- The folder `app` has the (rather minimal) source code for the gallery app.